xengeo/java-fundamentals/bites/08_ifs_bite.md

 }
 ```

-Broadly speaking they're the same as if statements in Python.
+Broadly speaking, the rules for using if statements are the same as most other
+languages:

 - You must start with an `if`
 - You can include an `else if`
 - You can include an `else`

+If you've used Python before at Makers, you'll want to be aware of a few subtle
-There are, however, some differences in the syntax (as you would expect).
+differences in the syntax:
-- `else if` is the equivalent of `elif`
+- `else if` is used instead of `elif`
 - You need brackets `()` around conditions i.e. After `if` and `else if`
 - You need curly braces `{}` around code blocks